Workflow Discovery from Dialogues in the Low Data Regime: Experimental Results

-To verify the adaptation performance of WD-T5, we ran three few-short experiments, using the same source and target domains as our zero-shot experiment.
-We consider the case where only a few samples are available for each workflow step.
-For each experiment, we randomly selected $k$ samples per step.
-Specifically, we picked $k=1$, $k=5$, and $k=10$ that yielded a training set of 11, 55, and 106 samples, respectively.
-Since a workflow contains multiple steps, some of these steps might have more than $k$ samples.
+We consider the case where only a few samples are available for each workflow action.
+To this end, we conducted a cross-dataset few-shot experiment, where we trained a model on all ABCD domains, then fine-tuned it with randomly selected $k$ samples per action from all MultiWOZ domains.
+We picked $k=1$, $k=5$, and $k=10$ that yielded a training set of 11, 55, and 106 samples, respectively.
+Due to the nature of workflows containing multiple actions, some of these actions might have more than $k$ samples.

-We report the few-short results in Table \ref{tab:wd_few_shot}.
-WD-T5 shows a significant performance improvement compared to the zero-shot results even when we only use 11 training samples (1 sample per step).
-Moreover, the model demonstrates an even more significant performance increase as we increase the number of training samples to 106 when using ten training samples per step.
-Furthermore, using the steps domain in the input improves both EM and CE scores drastically.

-The models that do not use the steps domain in the input generated 23 new steps not included in the steps domain, while the ones that use the steps domain in the input generated only 5 new steps.
-This behavior proves that our conditioning mechanism can restrict the model to the provided steps domain.